Empty Link Skip to Content

 Whether you’re a landlord looking to protect your investment or a tenant seeking to secure your personal possessions, Contents Insurance provides a valuable safety net in the world of rental properties.

 An Post Insurance Home Insurance is underwritten by Aviva Insurance Ireland DAC.
-Acceptance criteria, terms, conditions and exclusions apply. * To view the limits that apply to an An Post Insurance Tenants or Contents insurance policy click here.
+Acceptance criteria, terms, conditions and exclusions apply. *To view the limits that apply to an An Post Insurance Tenants or Contents Insurance policy.

 All the information on this blog is published in good faith and for general information purposes only.
 While An Post Insurance makes every effort to ensure that the information appearing on this blog is accurate and complete, it does not make any warranties about the completeness, reliability or accuracy of this information, whether express or implied, including but not limited to implied warranties of merchantability, fitness for a particular purpose or non-infringement.
 Any action you take upon the information you find on this blog is strictly at your own risk.
 An Post Insurance will not be liable for any direct, indirect or consequential losses and/or damages in connection with the use of, or action taken in reliance on information contained in our blog.